 POSAs understood that databases store data in storage devices.
-Crovella-Decl., [0045] (citing corroborating EX1030, 4:21-33 (describing known "data storage requirements" for databases)).
-Thus, Rahle-Rhodes's database that stores the searchable aggregate data structure (supra §§VI.D.11.b, ([14H]), VI.D.1.h ([1H])) uses a storage device that is for storing the searchable aggregated data structure in the database.
+Crovella-Decl., [0043] (citing corroborating EX1030, 4:21-33 (describing known "data storage requirements" for databases)).
+Thus, Rahle-Rhodes's above-discussed database uses a storage device for storing the searchable aggregated data structure in the database.
 This storage device is in communication with the processor because the processor performs the storage of the aggregated data structure in the database.
-Rahle, [0068] (Rahle's techniques "can be executed by a computer processor for performing any or all of the steps, operations, or processes described").
+Rahle, [0068] (Rahle's techniques "can be executed by a computer processor").

-Rahle's "social networking system," i.e., the apparatus of claim 14 (supra §VI.D.11 ([14Pre])), includes "conventional components such as network interfaces," which POSAs understood are used by the system for communicating with external websites/systems.
+Rahle's "social networking system," i.e., the apparatus of claim 15 (supra §VI.D.12 ([15Pre])), includes "network interfaces," which POSAs understood are used for communicating with external websites/systems.
 Rahle, [0029]-[0030].
 In Rahle-Rhodes, these external websites/systems include the plurality of delivery service computers.
 Supra §§VI.C, VI.D.1.a ([1A]).

 VII.
-GROUND 2: RAHLE+RHODES+JIN RENDERS OBVIOUS CLAIMS 1-16
+GROUND 2: RAHLE+RHODES+JIN RENDERS OBVIOUS CLAIMS 1-17